casper-network/ceps/text/0003-hash-indexed-object-store.md

 * It can be serialized to binary storage.
 * It has a unique identifying hash that depends solely on its contents.
-For example a Block may reference a number of Deploys by hash, which in turn may reference WASM blobs by hash.
+For example a Block may reference a number of Deploys by hash, which in turn may reference Wasm blobs by hash.

-This is common to everything we handle, for example a block will reference a number of deploys, which in turn reference WASM blobs.
+This is common to everything we handle, for example a block will reference a number of deploys, which in turn reference Wasm blobs.

 Using the proposed model, every object recognized by the platform could trivially be serialized, prefixed with a type tag, and sent across the network.